U.S. Proposed Ban on TP-Link Networking Gear

 Show ▼

-The U.S. government is considering a ban on the sale of TP-Link networking devices, citing national security concerns over the company's ties to China.
-TP-Link, which denies these allegations, maintains it operates independently and manufactures its products in Vietnam.
+The U.S. government is considering a ban on the sale of TP-Link networking devices due to national security concerns over the company's ties to China.
+TP-Link denies these allegations, maintaining it operates independently and manufactures its products in Vietnam.
+Texas has sued TP-Link for deceptive marketing and allowing Chinese state-backed hackers to exploit firmware vulnerabilities.
 The ban is supported by multiple federal agencies and follows reports of Chinese state-sponsored hacking groups exploiting vulnerabilities in TP-Link routers.
 The proposed ban highlights broader issues with the security of consumer-grade routers, which often ship with outdated firmware and default settings that can be easily compromised.

 Timeline